Percy Hansen: Between the wars

-Remaining in the army after the war, Hansen attended the Staff College, Camberley and, for most of the interwar period, served in numerous staff positions.
+Remaining in the army after the war, Hansen attended the Staff College, Camberley, and, for most of the interwar period, served in numerous staff positions.
 After graduating, he then served as a brigade major with the 8th Infantry Brigade, part of the 3rd Infantry Division, then serving in Southern Command, before becoming a brigade major with the 4th Infantry Division's 12th Infantry Brigade.
-His next assignment was as a General Staff Officer Grade 2 (GSO2) to the 55th (West Lancashire) Division, a Territorial Army (TA) formation, and then a GSO2 in Jamaica, before returning to the United Kingdom and being made Deputy Assistant Adjutant-General (DAAG) with Western Command.
+His next assignment came on 10 February 1925 was as a General Staff Officer Grade 2 (GSO2) to the 55th (West Lancashire) Division, a Territorial Army (TA) formation, and then a GSO2 in Jamaica, before returning to the United Kingdom and being made Deputy Assistant Adjutant-General (DAAG) with Western Command.
 He was then posted to the 2nd Battalion, Lincolnshire Regiment, initially as the battalion's second-in-command.
 The battalion was serving in Palestine, then the scene of an Arab revolt.
 The battalion was in Palestine for five months before it was sent back to England, and in September 1937, Hansen became the Commanding Officer (CO).
 He continued to command the battalion until the outbreak of the Second World War in September 1939.